-Today the new Palast has arrived in the twenty-first century.
-The Grand Shows offer state-of-the-art aesthetics and are packed with the latest high-tech effects.
-The Palast is renowned for its 60-person ballet group, 16-member show band, and Young Ensemble with 250 Berlin kids aged seven to 16.
+The Palast’s stage history goes back to 1919; the new theater building has stood at Friedrichstraße 107 since 1984.
+Today, the Palast has arrived in the twenty-first century: its Grand Shows are ultramodern and feature the latest high-tech effects.
+The theater is renowned for its ballet company comprising 60 dancers, 18-member show band and Young Ensemble with 280 Berlin kids between the ages of seven and 16.

 In February, the show palace is transformed into a film palace when it becomes the Berlinale’s biggest cinema.

 Virtual tour: Use your mouse or fingers to take a look around the theater hall and foyer.
 Click on the numbers on the right-hand side to access the different levels at the Palast.

 The grand art deco style of the Friedrichstadt-Palast sets it apart from everything else built in either the East or West at around the same time.
 Its uniqueness and elegance means that it counts among the unparalleled architectural monuments of a past era.

 The Palast is the number one among the Berlin theaters with 700.000 visitors every year